docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 ### Common Options

-The Default options added to each getmail config are :
+The default options added to each `getmail` config are:
 ```getmailrc
 [options]
 verbose = 0